AFM-SPM/TopoStats/docs/introduction.md

 ## How it works

-Image progessing is performed using the 'pygwytracing' script
+Image processing is performed using the 'pygwytracing' script

 The algorithm searches recursively for files within a user-defined directory.
 This search also excludes any files of the format ‘_cs’ which are cropped files exported by the Nanoscope Analysis software.